 Upon completion, the Living Hope Community will provide space for Esperanza Viva Youth Home and the partnering organizations to improve the quality and quantity of services available for at-risk children in Mexico.

-Living Hope International currently supports five ministries in Mexico that work in coordination to provide shelter, nutrition, clothing, education, and development for children and youth who otherwise would be without homes.
+Living Hope International currently supports six ministries in Mexico that work in coordination to provide shelter, nutrition, clothing, education, and development for children and youth who otherwise would be without homes.
 These ministries are unique organizations that work together to accomplish this goal.